kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 We have another scipt [Test Cases/my/repeat getting naught URL using built-in keyword](https://github.com/kazurayam/KS_modify_SendRequestKeyword_with_retry/blob/develop/Scripts/my/repeat%20getting%20naughty%20URL%20using%20built-in%20keyword/Script1716685152512.groovy).

-    ---
     // Test Cases/my/repeat getting naughty URL using built-in keyword

     import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase

     import com.kms.katalon.core.webservice.keyword.WSBuiltInKeywords as WS

     for (i in 1..10) {
         WS.callTestCase(findTestCase("my/get naughty URL using built-in keyword"), null) WS.delay(1)
     }
----

-The latter script repeats calling the former script for multiple times (actually 15 times).

-When I run the latter script, it always stops with a failure of the former script sooner or later during the repetitive calls.

-Why the former script fails? --- The built-in WS.sendRequest keyword fails when the naughty URL responds with HTTP STATUS=500.
+The latter script repeats calling the former script for multiple times (actually 10 times).
+When I run the latter script, it always stops midway with a failure of the former script.
+Why the former script fails?
+Because the built-in `WS.sendRequest` keyword fails when the naughty URL replied a response with HTTP STATUS=500.

 ### Problem: WS.sendRequest keyword is too fragile against Server error

 In the real world, some Katalon users developed WebService testing projects which make repetitive calls to `WS.sendRequest` keyword.
 For example, one has a project that makes 200 hundreds times of call to `WS.sendRequest`.

-It is often the case that the Application Under Test is still being developed so that is not robust enough.
-The UAT may respond with STATUS=500 sometimes.
+It is often the case that the UAT (Application Under Test) is still being developed so that is not robust enough.
+The UAT may respond with STATUS=500 rather often.
 The problem is, as soon as the UAT respond an error, the test scirpt that uses `WS.sendRequest` keyword stops.
-If an error occured at the 100th request, the 101th and following requests wont’t be carried out.

 ![01 03 repeat using builtin keyword](images/01_03_repeat_using_builtin_keyword.png)

+If an error occured at the 100th request, the 101th and following requests would never be carried out.
+There the productivity of testers would go down due to the fragility of the built-in keyword.

-We, as a WS Tester using Katalon Studio, want our test to be more robust against possible flakiness of the UAT server.
-We want the `WS.sendRequest` keyword to ignore temporary errors of the UAT server and retry getting the target URL silently.
-Here I am proposing a feature request to Katalon to enhance the `WS.sendRequest` keyword implementation.
+I, as a WS Tester using Katalon Studio, want my test to be more robust against possible flakiness of the UAT server.
+I want the `WS.sendRequest` keyword to ignore temporary errors of the UAT server and retry getting the target URL silently.

 ## Built-in Web Server as test bed